matthewlinton/ddgOnionSearch/README.md

-# README #

-ddgOnionSearch is a collection of scripts to add DuckDuckGo's search functionality to your browsers search bar.

 ## ABOUT ##

+ddgOnionSearch is a collection of scripts to add DuckDuckGo's search functionality to your browser's search bar.

+ddgOnionSearch uses the [Open Search description Document](http://www.opensearch.org/Specifications/OpenSearch/1.1#OpenSearch_description_document) format.

+### Search Add-Ons ###
 Below is a description of what each Search add-on does.

 #### DuckDuckGo_Search_Onion_HTML.xml ####